Can I Get Compensation for My Back Pain After a Car Crash?August 17, 2021

-It’s not uncommon to experience back pain after a car accident, but what may seem like minor aches and pains may be a sign of a serious injury.
-Car accidents can damage the spine’s delicate network of soft tissues, connective ligaments, and nerves, leaving victims with life-altering injuries.
-If you’ve suffered a back injury because of someone else’s negligence, keep reading to learn about injuries and if you can get compensation after your car accident.
+It’s not uncommon to experience back pain after a car accident, but what might seem like minor aches and pains may actually be a the early signs of a serious injury.
+Car accidents can damage the spine’s delicate network of soft tissues, connective ligaments, and nerves, leaving injured people with life-altering injuries.

 Generally speaking, the spine is made up of several components:

-Unfortunately, a car crash can impact multiple components in your spine.
-For example, you may experience fractures to your vertebral bodies, damage to your discs, and muscle swelling that puts pressure on your spinal nerves.
+Unfortunately, a car crash can damage multiple parts of your spine.
+For example, you could fracture vertebral bodies, injure discs, and experience muscle swelling that puts pressure on your spinal nerves.

-Car accidents, however, “mild” can have devastating effects on the back and spine, which isn’t designed to absorb the impact of one vehicle crashing into another.
+Car accidents, however “mild,” can have devastating effects on the back and spine, which aren’t designed to absorb the impact of one vehicle crashing into another.
 When the unthinkable happens, there are a few common injuries that can happen as a result:

-During a collision, forces can push the jelly-like inside of a disc through its fibrous exterior, resulting in a herniated or ruptured disc.
+During a collision, impact forces can push the jelly-like inside of a disc through its tougher exterior, resulting in a herniated or ruptured disc.
 The rupture can cause pinched nerves or put pressure on the spinal cord, causing pain and numbness in the back, neck, arms, or legs.

 Sprains and strains are soft tissue injuries.
 A back sprain happens when ligaments (tissues that connect two bones together) are stretched or torn.
 Strains are similar, but affect muscles and tendons (which connect muscle to bone).
 Persistent pain and muscle spasms are typical with back sprains and strains.
 While some mild sprains and strains heal in a matter of months, more serious soft tissue injuries can take a year or more to resolve.

 Trauma can sometimes push your vertebrae out of alignment.
 When a vertebral body is pushed out of place and onto the vertebra below, doctors call it a spondylolisthesis.
 While a mild slipped vertebra may be painless, a more severe slippage can cause chronic pain and require surgery.

-The forces of a car collision sometimes break bones, including the vertebral bodies.
+The forces of a car collision sometimes break bones, including the bones in your back.
 Common fractures include compression fractures, broken spinous processes, and fracture-dislocations.

 RELATED CLIENT STORY: Madeline’s Story: Finding Peace After a Catastrophic Crash

 If you’re experiencing pain in your limbs, tingling, numbness, or discomfort that won’t go away, see your doctor as soon as possible.
-Your doctor will examine your back and may order imaging studies like x-rays and MRIs that can help identify the source of your pain.
+Your doctor will examine your back and may order imaging studies like X-rays, CT scans, or MRIs that can help identify the source of your pain.

 RELATED EBOOK: Everything You Need to Know About Alabama Car Accidents

-However, if you’re having difficulty walking or have bowel or bladder incontinence after a car accident, go immediately to the emergency room.
-You may have a serious condition, such as cauda equina syndrome, that requires immediate medical care.
+However, if you’re having difficulty walking or have trouble using the bathroom after a car accident, go to the emergency room immediately.
+You may have a serious condition (such as cauda equina syndrome) that requires immediate medical care.
 And if you’re worried about medical bills, remember: you can include all of your medical costs in an insurance claim or lawsuit.

 RELATED ARTICLE: What Is My Alabama Personal Injury Claim Worth?

-Depending on the nature of your claim, the at-fault driver and their insurance company may owe you compensation for your medical bills, lost income, pain and suffering, and other damages.
-However, it can be difficult to accurately calculate back injury damages, since you may need ongoing treatment or multiple surgeries in the future.
+Depending on the nature of your claim, the at-fault driver and their insurance company may owe you compensation for your medical bills, lost income, pain and suffering, and other costs.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.